 Sailing as close to the wind as possible requires sheeting in both sails tight and luff up gently until the luff of the jib starts shaking then bear away slightly then repeat to sail along the edge of the zone.

-This sequence applies to a centre mainsheet system being tacked from a reach to a reach.
+This how to tack sequence applies to a [ centre mainsheet system ] being tacked from a reach to a reach.

-With an aft mainsheet system, the helmsman must cross, the boat facing aft changing hands on the tiller extension and mainsheet before the tack.
+This how to tack sequence applies to an [ aft mainsheet system ] , where the helmsman must cross the boat facing aft changing hands on the tiller extension and mainsheet before the tack.